Aftersol/basic_genetic_algorithm/README.md

 You can adjust the fitness equation in the genetic_ai.ipynb provided to find the best fitness of different functions given the variables x and y

-Adjust the left and right limit to adjust range of the decoding function Increasing the range will decrease accuracy of the solution left_limit = -2.0 right_limit = 2.0
+Adjust the left and right limits to adjust the range of the decoding function Increasing the range will decrease the accuracy of the solution left_limit = -2.0 right_limit = 2.0